Chang Dongsheng: Biography

 Born in 1908 in Baoding, Hebei, Chang was remarkably strong among his peers from his early life.
 Chang's family roasted chickens, and their business provided sufficient income to allow him private lessons with Zhang Fenyen, a local businessman and Shuai Chiao master who practiced baoding shuai jiao as instructed by Ping Jinyi.
 Chang distinguished himself early among Zhang's pupils as a promising martial artist.
 This led to close personal attention and training in areas normally reserved for more senior students.
 Zhang taught Chang unorthodox training drills and methods to aid him in developing his shuai jiao skill, including using leg sweeps to drive grasshoppers into the air where the correctly positioned hand could easily catch them.

-At 20, after marrying master Fenyen's second daughter, Chang left Hopei and moved to Nankin to train at the Kuo Shu, where many Chinese martial artists trained and shared their knowledge.
-After five years, Tung Sheng competed in 1933 in the 5th National Kuo Shu Tournament (also called the "All China Full Contact Tournament") and won the heavyweight division over several hundred other practitioners, among them the renowned Liu Chiou-Sheng, who went to be his biggest rival.
-Chang com Now nicknamed the "Flying Butterfly," Chang would go on to win numerous challenge matches before entering China's armed services - traveling across the Kuomintang controlled areas of China to seek out other shuai jiao practitioners in order to test his skills.
-He may also have first started learning xingyi in this period.
+At 20, after marrying master Fenyen's second daughter, Chang left Hebei and moved to Nanjing to train at the Guoshu, where many Chinese martial artists trained and shared their knowledge.
+After five years, Chang competed in 1933 in the 5th National Guoshu Tournament (also called the "All China Full Contact Tournament") and won the heavyweight division over several hundred other practitioners, among them the renowned Liu Chiou-sheng, who went to be his biggest rival.
+Chang, now nicknamed the "Flying Butterfly," would go on to win numerous challenge matches before entering China's armed services - traveling across the Kuomintang controlled areas of China to seek out other shuai jiao practitioners in order to test his skills.
+He may also have first started learning xingyiquan in this period.

 In one of his most famous matches, Chang challenged the Mongolian wrestling champion, Hukli, who was supposedly 7 ft tall and weighed near 400 pounds.
 The contest was judged under wrestling, without strikes or locks.
 Chang was victorious, throwing down Hukli repeatedly, despite the size difference.